deucemac/Time-Trial-Trivia/README.md

 https://wireframe.cc/pro/pp/c0c8def99341931

-- **MVP**: A list of features you will need to build in order to meet the Minimum Viable Product.
-This will be the rubric your project will be graded against.
+- **MVP**: A list of features for the Minimum Viable Product.
 1. Changing Browser prompts(different pages that switch out and present new information as the user/player selects different options)
 2. animated and moving game prompts that test the users reflexes
 3. wide range of trivia categories presented along with both true/false questions and multiple choice.
-4. A Count-down clock will be displayed at the bottom of the screen while the user answers questions.
-5. A set of Data that provides the questions/answers
+4. A set of Data that provides the questions/answers
-6. Feature that keep track of score and store the results.
+5. Feature that keep track of score and store the results.
-7. An end of the game prompt that tells the user if they have won.
+6. An end of the game prompt that tells the user if they have won.
-- **Post-MVP**: A list of additional/advanced features you would like to include in your app after you have met MVP.
+- **Post-MVP**: A list of additional/advanced features to include in the app after MVP.
 1. Multiplayer option to allow two or more players to compete
-2. Multiple rounds to allow for extended game-play.
-3. The game should be able to keep track of score between multiple players
+2. Timer/Count-down clock for each question
+3. Provide ability for the user to choose category.
 4. Add additional trivia API that provides more questions and categories.
 - **Goals**: What you plan to accomplish for each day of the project week.